-This webpage provides the rationale and the methods used to develop the current iteration of the classification system and describes how we use it to classify the nutrition commitments registered through the NAF.
+This webpage provides the rationale and the methods used to develop the first iteration of the classification system and describes how we use it to classify the nutrition commitments registered through the NAF.
 The classification of commitments is publicly shared through the NAF Commitment Tracker.

 The classification system originally included a comprehensive list of potential nutrition actions that were identified based on: 1) mapping of nutrition outcomes that are agreed priorities of the global nutrition and public health communities (e.g., World Health Assembly (WHA) global nutrition targets on maternal, infant and young child nutrition and diet-related non-communicable diseases (NCDs),[2] nutrition-related Sustainable Development Goals (SDGs)),[3] and should be the focus of nutrition commitments; 2) review of the 2013 and 2017 Nutrition for Growth (N4G) commitments, as N4G has been one the largest global fora over the past decade for making nutrition commitments; and 3) nutrition actions across diverse domains (e.g. governance, financing and policy) and settings (low-, middle- and high-income countries), with an emphasis on those that are supported by evidence to improve nutrition outcomes.
 The list of nutrition actions was expanded after reviewing the nutrition commitments registered through the NAF.